Priyy08/TalentScout/README.md

 # TalentScout
 TalentScout Chatbot is a Streamlit-based web application that conducts initial screenings for tech candidates.
-It collects candidate information, validates inputs, generates technical questions based on the provided tech stack, collects answers in a single response, and stores data in an SQLite database.
+It collects candidate information, validates inputs, generates technical questions based on the provided tech stack, collects answers in a single response, and stores data in an Google Cloud Firebase DB.
 The app uses Groq's Llama3 model for question generation and NLTK for sentiment analysis, featuring a user-friendly interface with a chat system that terminates after answers are submitted.

 # Features